Skip to content

 Dynamic UI

-Some settings may not be visiable/accessible, depending on your setup of other features, e.g., without a battery interface enabled, SoC thresholds cannot be configured.
+Some settings are not visible/accessible, depending on your setup of other features, e.g., without a battery interface enabled, SoC thresholds cannot be configured.

 General